teddykoker/blog/content/post/trading-with-reinforcement-learning-in-python-part-two-application/index.md

 $$F _t = \tanh(\theta^T x _t)$$

-This function will generate a value between -1 and 1, which will tell us what percentage of the portfolio should buy or short the asset. $\theta$, like in the last post, will be the parameters we will optimize using gradient ascent, and $x_t$ will be the input vector at time $t$.
-For this post, we will assign the input vector as $x _t = [1, r _{t - M}, ... , r _t, F _{t - 1}] $, where $r_t$ is the percent change between the asset at time $t$ and $t - 1$, and $M$ is the number of time series inputs.
+This function will generate a value between -1 and 1, which will tell us what percentage of the portfolio should buy or short the asset. $\theta$, like in the last post, will be the parameters we will optimize using gradient ascent, and
+$x_t$ will be the input vector at time $t$.
+For this post, we will assign the input vector as $x _t = [1, r _{t - M}, ... , r _t, F _{t - 1}] $, where $r_t$
+is the change in value between the asset at time $t$ and $t - 1$, and $M$ is the number of time series inputs.
 This means that at every time step, the model will be fed its last position and a series of historical price changes that it can use to calculate its next position.
 We can calculate all of the positions given price series `x`, and `theta` with the following Python function:

 ```python
 import numpy as np